 Yonas Dembele, persecution analyst at World Watch Research, comments: “These attacks, which had previously targeted police, military personnel and checkpoints, have now come to focus on ordinary Christians.
 They seem to be a deliberate attempt on the part of the militants to drive out Christians from the region, spark religious conflict and destabilize the country.
 The Egyptian State has so far failed to safeguard the security of Christians, especially in the North Sinai, despite the serious threats they have faced for a long time.
 Currently, many of those displaced from their homes because of their faith are in a state of shock and in need of urgent assistance.”

-Europe/Nigeria and Lake Chad region: Conference seeks to avert humanitarian crisis
+Christianity in Europe/Nigeria and Lake Chad region: Conference seeks to avert humanitarian crisis

 On 24 February 2017, an international conference took place in Oslo, Norway, seeking to mobilize greater international involvement and increased funding for humanitarian measures in Nigeria and the Lake Chad region.
 In his opening speech, the Norwegian Minister for Foreign affairs summed up the situation: “More than ten million people are in need of humanitarian assistance.
 Seven million experience food insecurity.
 More than 1200 schools are damaged or destroyed.
 Three million children need educational assistance.”
 The summit raised one-third of the $1.5bn needed by the UN, according to The Guardian reporting on 24 February 2017.